How to Make a Washcloth Boo-boo Bunny

 An adorable washcloth boo-boo bunny that acts as a mini ice pack and comforter for your little one!
-Just a washcloth and rubber band needed–tutorial!
+Just a washcloth and rubber band needed––this simple tutorial will show you how to make your own.

 Last year my baby spent a lot of time in the hospital.
 Within seven months, she was admitted to ICU five times, and it was an incredibly difficult time.
 We were blessed with really wonderful doctors, and exceptional nurses who took great care of her, and when you’re spending weeks in the hospital at one time, you get to know them pretty well.

 Caroline was between 15-21 months during this time, and being old enough to walk but young enough to be confined in a crib was a challenge, and I was constantly looking for ways to entertain her.
 She also had a lot of shots, IV’s and treatments and watching your baby go through it is pretty terrible.
 The nurses were definitely the bright spots–they were so good with her, and were constantly coming up with ways to make things easier.
-That’s how I learned about the washcloth boo-boo bunny!
+That’s how I learned about the boo-boo bunny, and I couldn’t wait to make my own to use with my kids at home.
+They’re perfect for little hands, and a great addition to your home first aid collection.

 Washcloth Boo Boo Bunny